Learning to play a musical instrument requires a lot of practice, and having your own instrument is a must.

 You’re just starting out and nothing feels worse than spending thousands on an instrument you eventually find out isn’t something you truly love.

 The budget keyboard market is not exactly renowned for its quality offerings and it can be difficult to find reviews online that accurately represent the product.
-(These are geared towards beginners after all, and a beginner’s opinion may not accurately reflect how the keyboard actually performs.)

 Fear not, though, because we’ve combed through the herd to find the best of the best.